fbohz/fbohz.github.io/_posts/2020-04-17-aws_translate.markdown

 5) Phew!
 Lets now let Polly read our added translation.
 Should be same implementation as the previous blog.

    - We will be displaying a new button that informs the user they can have the text be read our loud to in the language specified.
-   - We will be adding an eventListener on this new button that when clicked depending on the language will set the Polly voice according to the target language and call our `doSynthesize` function (from last blog entry) with the appropiate language voice.
+   - We will be adding an eventListener on this new button that when clicked depending on the language will set the Polly voice according to the target language and call our `doSynthesize` function (from last blog entry) with the appropriate language voice.

 Below you'll find the complete implementation with Polly implemented.